popov95s/Database-GUI-Lab/README.md

 # Parkit

-A cross-platform mobile application to aleve students' parking issues on campus.
+A cross-platform mobile application to alleviate students' parking issues on campus.